SkipKeats/ckan_2.3_vagrant/README.md

 ##### Install the Virtual Box Guest Additions within the Ubuntu Desktop

-The guest extensions are important.
+The [Virtual Box Guest Additions](https://www.virtualbox.org/manual/ch04.html "Title") are important.
 They allow copying and drag and drop between the virtual box and the host desktop.
 Follow these instructions to setup the guest extensions for your particular host system:

 * [MacOS](http://www.bogotobogo.com/Linux/Ubuntu_Desktop_on_Mac_OSX_using_VirtualBox_4_3_II.php "Title") **Note:** Make certain the VirtualBox software is up-to-date _before_ proceding.
 * [Windows/Linux](https://www.howtogeek.com/howto/2845/install-guest-additions-to-windows-and-linux-vms-in-virtualbox/ "Title")